leukipp/cortile/README.md

 - Simply add cortile to your startup applications to run it after login.

 ## Issues [![github](https://img.shields.io/github/issues-closed/leukipp/cortile)](#issues-)
-It's recommended to disable all build-in window snapping functions.
-On Xfce environments they can be found under "Window Manager" > "Advanced" > "Window snapping".
+It's recommended to disable all build-in window snapping features.
+In Xfce environments, they can be found under "Window Manager" > "Advanced" > "Windows snapping".

 If you encounter problems start the process with `cortile -vv`, which provides additional verbose outputs.
 A log file is created by default under `/tmp/cortile.log`.